pivotal/docs-platform-automation/docs/reference/task.md

 {% code_snippet 'tasks', 'apply-director-changes' %}

+### assign-multi-stemcell
+`assign-multi-stemcell` assigns multiple stemcells to a provided product.
+This feature is only available in OpsMan 2.6+.
+For more information on how to utilize this workflow, check out the [Stemcell Handling][stemcell-handling] topic.

+{% code_snippet 'tasks', 'assign-multi-stemcell' %}

 ### assign-stemcell
 `assign-stemcell` assigns a stemcell to a provided product.
 For more information on how to utilize this workflow, check out the [Stemcell Handling][stemcell-handling] topic.